Engineering Bachelor of Science

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-Wentworth’s Bachelor of Science in Engineering (BSEN) is a 4-year innovative interdisciplinary degree for students who wish to create a curriculum integrating their engineering and non-engineering interests in a structured manner.
-Study Abroad is also highly encouraged with various study abroad and co-op abroad options to select from.
+Wentworth’s Bachelor of Science in Engineering (BSEN) is a full-time, 4-year innovative interdisciplinary degree for students who prefer to create a curriculum integrating their engineering and non-engineering interests in a structured manner.
+Study Abroad is also highly encouraged, with various study abroad and co-op abroad options to select from.

-BSEN students are required to select a concentration from six possible engineering areas (1) Biomedical, (2) Civil, (3) Computer, (4) Electrical, (5) Mechanical, (6) Manufacturing; and directed studies/minor(s) areas (please check each department for minors offered).
+BSEN students are required to select a concentration from eight possible engineering areas: (1) Biomedical, (2) Civil, (3) Computer, (4) Electrical, (5) Mechanical, (6) Robotics, (7) Advanced Manufacturing, and (8) Aerospace Engineering.

 Students may select courses that match their personal interests and broaden their career options.
 The combinations are varied and limited only by student interests and imagination.
 Our engineering students have focused on fields ranging from Sustainability, Life Cycle Analysis, Business Management, Computer Science, Applied Math and Sciences, Music, and Art.